GSA/ckanext-datajson/README.md

 it difficult to develop and test against new versions of CKAN (or really any dependency) because everything is tightly coupled and would require us to upgrade everything at once which doesn't really work.
-A new make target `test-new` is introduced with a new docker-compose file.
+A new make target `test-legacy` is introduced with a legacy docker-compose file.

-The "new" development environment drops as many dependencies as possible.
+The "new" (default) development environment drops as many dependencies as possible.
 It is not meant to have feature parity with [GSA/catalog.data.gov](https://github.com/GSA/catalog.data.gov/).
 Tests should mock external dependencies where possible.